tejaswini972/MCW-Data-Platform-upgrade-and-migration/Hands-on lab/HOL-step-by-step-Data-platform-upgrade-and-migration.md

 ## Overview

-> TODO: Update this based on the changes to move the "data warehouse" into Azure SQL Database using DMS.

 World Wide Importers (WWI) has experienced significant growth in the last few years.
 In addition to predictable growth, they’ve had a substantial amount of growth in the data they store in their data warehouse.
 Their data warehouse is starting to show its age; slowing down during extract, transform, and load (ETL) operations and during critical queries.
 It was built on SQL Server 2008 R2 Standard Edition.

-The WWI CIO has recently read about new performance enhancements of SQL Server 2017.
-She is excited about clustered ColumnStore indexes.
-In addition, she has chosen to upgrade to Enterprise Edition.
-She’s hoping that table compression will improve performance, backup times, and lessen the load on the Storage Area Network (SAN).
+The WWI CIO has recently read about new performance enhancements of Azure SQL Database and SQL Server 2017.
+She is excited about the potential performance improvements related to clustered ColumnStore indexes.
+She is also hoping that table compression will improve performance and backup times.

-WWI is concerned about upgrading their database to SQL Server 2017 or Azure SQL Database.
+WWI is concerned about upgrading their database to Azure SQL Database or SQL Server 2017.
 The data warehouse has been successful for a long time.
 As it has grown, it has filled with data, stored procedures, views, and security.
-WWI wants assurance that if it moves its data store, it won’t run into any incompatibilities with the storage engine of SQL Server 2017.
+WWI wants assurance that if it moves its data store, it won’t run into any incompatibilities with the storage engine of Azure SQL Database or SQL Server 2017.

 WWI’s CIO would like a POC of a data warehouse move and proof that the new technology will help ETL and query performance.

 ## Solution architecture

-> TODO: Update this based on the changes to move the "data warehouse" into Azure SQL Database using DMS.

 Below is a diagram of the solution architecture you will build in this lab.
 Please study this carefully, so you understand the whole of the solution as you are working on the various components.

 ![This solution diagram is divided in to Microsoft Azure, and On Premises.
 Microsoft Azure includes SQL Server 2017 in a VM as an Always On Secondary, and Azure SQL Data Warehouse for a stretch table.
 On Premise includes the following elements: API App for vendor connections; Web App for Internet Sales Transactions; ASP.NET Core App for inventory management; SQL Server 2017 OLTP for Always On and JSON store; SSRS 2017 for Reporting of OLTP, Data Warehouse, and Cubes; SSIS 2017 for a Data Warehouse Load; Excel for reporting; SQL Server 2017 Enterprise for a Data Warehouse; and SSAS 2017 for a Data Warehouse. ](./media/preferred-solution-architecture.png "Preferred Solution diagram")

 The solution begins with using the Microsoft Data Migration Assistant to perform an assessment to see what potentials issues need to be addressed in upgrading the database to SQL Server 2017 or Azure SQL Database.
-After correcting any issues, the SQL Server 2008 database is migrated to SQL Server 2017 Enterprise, using Data Migration Assistant.
-A shared folder is created for storing a backup of the database, which is used by Data Migration Assistant to move the database to SQL Server 2017.
-Two new features of SQL Server 2017, Table Compression and ColumnStore Index, will be applied to demonstrate value from the upgrade.
+After correcting any issues, the SQL Server 2008 database is migrated to Azure SQL Database, using the Azure Database Migration Service.
+Two features of Azure SQL Database, Table Compression and ColumnStore Index, will be applied to demonstrate value and performance improvements from the upgrade.
 For the ColumnStore Index, a new table based on the existing FactResellerSales table will be created, and a ColumnStore index applied.
-Next, the Oracle XE database supporting the application will be migrating to SQL Server 2017 Enterprise using SQL Server Migration Assistant (SSMA) 7.x for Oracle.
-Once the Oracle database has been migrated, the NorthwindMVC application is updated, so it targets SQL Server 2017 instead of Oracle.
+Next, the Oracle XE database supporting the application will be migrated to an on-premises SQL Server 2017 Enterprise instance using SQL Server Migration Assistant (SSMA) 7.x for Oracle.
+Once the Oracle database has been migrated, the NorthwindMVC application will be updated, so it targets SQL Server 2017 instead of Oracle.
 The entity models are updated against SQL Server, and code updates are made to use the new Entity Framework context based on SQL Server.
 Corrections to stored procedures are made due to differences in how stored procedures are accessed in Oracle versus SQL Server.

 ## Requirements